Advanced Domain Intelligence for Security: Passive DNS, WHOIS and Threat Hunting

 Threat Hunting with Passive DNS

-Passive DNS reveals attacker infrastructure patterns:
+Passive DNS reveals patterns in attacker infrastructure:

 WHOIS Analysis and Registrant Correlation